 7. Determining Test Schedule and Estimation

-Then, create a schedule to complete these tasks in the designated time with the specific amount of effort.
+Then, create a schedule to complete these tasks in the designated time with a specific amount of effort.

 Creating the schedule, however, does require input from multiple perspectives:

-- Employee availability, number of working days, project deadlines, daily resource availability.
+- Employee availability, number of working days, project deadlines, and daily resource availability.